themgineer/Ultrix-Audio-Shuffling-Generator/README.md

 ## **Input Data Structure**

-Data can be input into the script through a txt file or a csv.
+Data can be input as a list of sources as a txt file or a table of source names and input ports as a csv.
 Follow the below structures to ensure consistent output.

 ### *List Input*

-If you have a list of outputs, you can just put each name or label on a new line in a standard text file.
-The script will then output a list of those labels with the number of audio channels you specified.
+If you have a list of input names, you can just put each name on a new line in a standard text file.
+The script will then output a csv of those names appended with audio channels numbers.

 Input File: